(Scripted ISUP Emulation)

-Call Statistics & Status - By default, all call handling scripts (irrespective of the type of the functions) are assessed by MAPS™ to provide statistical information about Total Calls, Active Calls, Completed Calls, Passed Calls, Failed Calls, and Calls/Sec .
-It is also possible to characterize the statistical information under different groups of call handling scripts under a unique heading.
-In addition, Call Generation and Call Reception windows provide useful call status & script execution results.
+Call Status & Message Statistics- By default, all call handling scripts (irrespective of the type of the functions) are assessed by MAPS™ to provide statistical information about Total Calls, Active Calls, Completed Calls, Passed Calls, Failed Calls, and Calls/Sec .
+It is also possible to characterize the statistical information as per the call handling scripts with a unique heading.

 Screenshot of Call Statistics and Status

 Screenshot of Message Stats